This post is sponsored by Cache Valley Creamery. All thoughts and opinions are my own.

 - Dairy Free - Replace the cheese and butter with dairy free alternatives.

-First, make the parmesan black pepper mayo by whisking the mayo, parmesan cheese, garlic powder, pepper and salt together in a small bowl.
+Make the Sauce - First, make the mayo sauce by whisking the mayo, parmesan cheese, garlic powder, pepper, and salt together in a small bowl.

-In a skillet, heat the butter over medium heat until it melts.
-Add the sliced onions with the red wine vinegar, salt and pepper.
+Caramelize the Onions - In a skillet, heat the Cache Valley® salted butter over medium heat until it melts.
+Add the sliced onions with the red wine vinegar, salt, and pepper.
 Saute the onions for 10-12 minutes until they are softened and slightly caramelized.

-While the onions are cooking, slice the hawaiian rolls in half evenly through the middle so you have an even top and bottom layer.
+Prep the Bread - While the onions are cooking, slice the Hawaiian rolls in half evenly through the middle so you have an even top and bottom layer.

-Place the bottom buns in a greased 9x13 baking dish or on a baking sheet.
-Spread the parmesan black pepper mayo evenly over the cut side of the bottom buns.
+Add the Sauce - Place the bottom buns in a greased 9x13 baking dish or on a baking sheet.
+Spread the mayo sauce evenly over the cut side of the bottom buns.

-Layer the provolone cheese over the top of the onions and add the top buns as the final layer.
+Finish Layering - Layer the Cache Valley® provolone cheese slices over the top of the onions and add the top buns as the final layer.

-In a small saucepan, melt the butter over low heat with the garlic powder and onions.
+Make the Topping - In a small saucepan, melt the Cache Valley® salted butter over low heat with the garlic powder and onions.
 Let the mixture simmer until it's fragrant and lightly browned.

 Cover the baking dish with aluminum foil and bake at 350˚ for 20 minutes.
 Remove the foil and bake another 10 minutes until the sandwiches are lightly browned and the cheese is melted.